Truimo/blog/README.md

 # Blog
-Just a blog, under construction, use notion as backend server.
+Just a blog, under construction, use [notion](https://www.notion.com/) as backend server.

 ## Getting Started
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project.

 Run in production server: